-Specialized skills in writing, speaking and designing for the mass media help journalism students find employment in the print and electronic job markets around the world.
-Most professional writing, speaking and teaching positions in the mass media field require a bachelor's or a master's degree in journalism or a related field.
+Most professional writing, speaking and teaching positions in mass media require a bachelor's or a master's degree in journalism or a related field.

 McAninch Arts Center (MAC), Room 291, (630) 942-2467